tylerlwsmith/Local-Jenkins-Blue-Ocean-and-Docker/README.md

 If you've read [Jérôme Petazzoni's post about using Docker-in-Docker in your CI environment](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/), you know there are drawbacks to using Docker-in-Docker instead of mounting the host Docker socket into your container.
 However, on MacOS there's an impedance mismatch between the host operating system and Docker's Linux VM when it comes to file and group permissions ([here's a relevant GitHub issue](https://github.com/docker/for-mac/issues/4755)).
 Many of the past solutions for using the host Docker in CI have stopped working following Docker updates.

 Using Docker-in-Docker with Jenkins smooths over the MacOS/Docker impedance mismatch in a dependable way that is unlikely to break with future Docker releases.
 While you lose out on Docker's build cache when you restart the Docker-in-Docker container, this repository is intended to be used for local testing instead of production applications.

+Further, `dind` variants of the Docker-and-Docker image automatically have generated TLS certificates since version 18.09, saving you the effort of having to configure that manually if you wish to connect to remote hosts.